zzzprojects/Dapper-Plus/docs2/pages/documentations/actions/bulk-insert.md

 ## Bulk Insert IEnumerable<TEntity>

-The Dapper Plus BulkInsert method allow inserting a single enumerable or multiple enumerable of entities of the same type.
+The Dapper Plus BulkInsert method allows inserting a single enumerable or multiple enumerable of entities of the same type.

 ```csharp